 Can I Turn Off Google Reviews For My Business?

 The answer is NO!
 Under no circumstances can you turn off Google Reviews for your business listing.
-That's why many local businesses hire a marketing agency or SEO expert with experience in dealing with Google My Business account to optimise and improve their rankings.
+That's why many local businesses hire a marketing agency or SEO expert with experience in dealing with Google Business Profile account to optimise and improve their rankings.

 However, there are some cases in which google can temporarily turn off reviews: